Basis of Presentation and Summary of Significant Accounting Policies

 Principles of Consolidation

-Our accompanying consolidated financial statements include the accounts of Akerna and our wholly-owned subsidiaries.
+Our accompanying condensed consolidated financial statements include the accounts of Akerna and our wholly-owned subsidiaries.
 All significant intercompany balances and transactions have been eliminated in consolidation.

 Use of Estimates

-The preparation of our consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts included in the consolidated financial statements and accompanying notes thereto.
+The preparation of our condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts included in the condensed consolidated financial statements and accompanying notes thereto.
 Our most significant estimates and assumptions are related to the valuation of acquisition-related assets and liabilities, capitalization of internal costs associated with software development, fair value measurements, credit loss reserves, impairment assessments, loss contingencies, valuation allowance associated with deferred tax assets, stock based compensation expense, and useful lives of long-lived intangible assets.
 We base our estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances.
 Accordingly, actual results could differ from those estimates.

 Accounts Receivable, Net